 - 225/75R15 (28.3x9R15)

-Aftermarket Basics to Know
+Aftermarket Basics to Know for Scout II applications

-- maybe larger depending on interference of rim design and type of brakes, especially aftermarket brake conversions)
+- Minimum of 15” Rim – Maybe larger depending on interference of rim design and type of brakes, especially aftermarket brake conversions)

 - 5 x 5.5" Bolt Pattern

-- Minimum 4.20” Center Bore Diameter (for front locking hubs)
+- Minimum 4.20” center bore diameter (for front locking hubs)

 - Many large tires can "fit" with various lifts, but this does not mean they are usable.
 It really comes down to style and how you plan to use the truck.
-For instance if you plan to use your truck offroad you may actaully want a smaller tire that allows for more articulation without jamming into the body.
+For instance if you plan to use your truck offroad you may actually want a smaller tire that allows for more articulation without jamming into the body.

-- Bump stops!
+- Bump Stops

 - Their single job is to stop the tires and axles from hitting the frame and body.
-These limit up travel of the suspension.
+These limit the up travel of the suspension.

-Anything Scout Choices
+Anything Scout Choices for Scout II applications

 Our preferred tire sizes for various lifts.
 These will all require the bump stops to have extension blocks mounted, otherwise the tires will hit the fenders under articulation.

 If you have recommendations or corrections on information listed, please let us know on our contact page!